We thank Radio Presenter supreme, John Greene, for the following advance information regarding this evening’s programme at 7 on C103. (S.R.)

 Lough Hyne is Irelands first Marine Nature Reserve and one of the most beautiful spots in the country.
 It’s situated 5 kilometres South-West of Skibbereen, just off the Skibbereen Baltimore road.

 The marine lake is connected to the Atlantic Ocean via Barlogue Creek by a narrow channel known as the rapids.
 The area is a scientists paradise, steeped in history and with more folklore than you can imagine.
 Its history though is at times tragic, as half the population here died during the famine.
-Also, Fineen O’Driscoll, the last great O’Driscoll chieftain spent his final days here, destitute and alone in his island castle in the centre of Lough Hyne. … continue reading the full article ““Where the Road Takes Me” at 7pm Today on C103″
+Also, Fineen O’Driscoll, the last great O’Driscoll chieftain spent his final days here, destitute and alone in his island castle in the centre of Lough Hyne. [read more …] ““Where the Road Takes Me” at 7pm Today on C103″

 We thanks John Greene, Presenter supreme for background information on this evening’s Programme.
 (S.R.)